Assistant Dean and Director

 Barbara Zunder is an alumna of the University of San Francisco where she received a Master's Degree in Counseling Psychology.
 She has a variety of experience, including working at Ohlhoff Recovery Services, where she counseled people in recovery for chemical dependencies.
 Barbara works with students with all disability types, including psychological, health, learning disabilities and AD/HD.
 Barbara is a proud east-coaster, being a ninth-generation Vermonter.
 She and her husband have two little boys, and they keep them both very busy.

 Alexandria Sciarappa (Alex) is a USF alum, class of 2003, and completed her Master’s in Counseling at Boston College in 2006.
 Alex brings considerable experience working with students, primarily in advising/school counseling settings, from diverse backgrounds such as: first generation, students with disabilities, student athletes, re-entry and underrepresented students.
-In her spare time she can be found walking Crissy Field with her husband Mike, making herbal teas for her friends and family, and trying new restaurants in the beautiful city of San Francisco.
+Alex and her husband welcomed a baby son in April 2013.
+In her spare time, she can be found making herbal teas and strolling Crissy Field with her family.
+She recently has perfected her pie-making skills.

 A native of northern Virginia, Jessica earned her Bachelor's degree from the University of Vermont and her Master's degree in Family Studies from Miami University in Oxford, Ohio.
 Her experience in education includes tutoring, working in residence life, academic advising and disability services.
 Prior to working at University of San Francisco, she advised students on academic probation and coordinated services for students with disabilities at the Art Institute of California, San Francisco.
-In her free time, you can find her going to yoga classes, cooking, traveling and taking advantage of all that San Francisco has to offer!
+In her free time, you can find her relaxing with friends, cooking, traveling and taking advantage of all that San Francisco has to offer!

 Assistive Technology Coordinator